 You hope that your guests won’t need to use your bathroom, but everyone needs to go from time to time, so prepare yourself.
 Once your meeting area is sorted, police the bathroom.
 Stow away potentially embarrassing personal items, gather the dirty clothes, flush the commode, and perform other essential tasks before you start polishing the brass or chrome.

 9. Use the Garage, Attic, and Closets as a Backup

 Under pressure, people often get distracted by details, like putting everything back where it belongs.
 You don’t have time for that.
 In the kitchen, stick the dirty dishes in the dishwasher.
 Toss the dirty clothes into the laundry room.
 Collect other odds and ends into baskets and stuff them into a closet or in the garage or attic.
 After the meeting, you can finish the job.

 Whether you achieve the results you need or not, quit cleaning before your guests arrive.
-This will give you a chance to cool down, let the sweat dry and restore a normal pulse and blood pressure.
-You now can assume the role as the flexible, in-control home-based worker upon whom your clients depend.
+This will give you a chance to cool down, let the sweat dry, and restore a normal pulse and blood pressure.
+You now can assume the role of the flexible, in-control home-based worker upon whom your clients depend.

-The 10 tips for cleaning up before a home client meeting listed here will help you get ready in time.
+The ten tips for cleaning up before a home client meeting listed here will help you get ready in time.

 Do you meet clients in your home?
 If so, what tips do you have for making a good impression?